PatriciaZan/Cursos-DIO/JornadaParaoFuturo-Node.js-Bootcamp/README.md

 - Formula1 with Fastify <br>
   - Creating a full API with Fastify;
 - Champions League ExpressJS <br>
-  - A RestFull API for listing players, GET, PUT, DELETE and clubs, GET.
+  - A RESTful API for listing players, GET, PUT, DELETE and clubs, GET.

 ## Folder Structure